W-David-Porter/course-in-consciousness/chapter-12-space-time-causality-destiny/readme.md

 ## 12.2.
 Speculations on the concepts of nonlocality in time and space

+## 12.3.
+The concept of causality

 ## 12.5.
 The concepts of destiny and God’s will

+## 12.7.
+Maya, the divine hypnosis